pyokagan/pycsdl2/docs/api/audio.rst

       This function requires the audio device to be open with :func:`SDL_OpenAudio`, and will silently fail if the audio device is not open.

+.. data:: SDL_MIX_MAXVOLUME

+   The maximum volume for mixing.